Kyriosity/read-write/README+/software/README.md

 To keep the design thinking (not necessarily implemented in every step)

-## Worth of coding
+## Worth of `coding`

+The coding is inevitable nad shall be

-Let's first formulate what the coding is and what different to dev.
+Let's first formulate what the coding is and what is different from dev.
 Bugs lookup.

-### Is there an architect as in Matrix?

-There're many activities/roles that are falsely

-- management (of any sort)
-- project leading,

-Then how would it look like ?
-A kind of Architect from Matrix.

-I would say, that there's none.
-I mean that an architect may be highly loaded with ...

 # Design - private derivations